Qualifying IPO definition

 Qualifying IPO means the issuance by HoldCo or any other direct or indirect parent of HoldCo of its common stock in an underwritten primary public offering (other than a public offering pursuant to a registration statement on Form S-8) pursuant to an effective registration statement filed with the Securities and Exchange Commission (or any Governmental Authority succeeding to any of its principal functions) in accordance with the Securities Act of 1933 (whether alone or in connection with a secondary public offering).

-Qualifying IPO means a firmly underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933 covering the offer and sales of shares of Common Stock for the account of the Company in which the gross cash proceeds to the Company (before underwriting discounts, commissions and fees) are not less than $50,000,000.
+Qualifying IPO means the closing of a firm commitment underwritten public offering pursuant to an effective Registration Statement under the Securities Act covering the offer and sale of Common Stock for the account of the Company to the public with aggregate proceeds to the Company of not less than $50,000,000 (before deduction for underwriters commissions and expenses) and a per share price not less than $10.00 per share (equitably adjusted for any stock splits, subdivisions, stock dividends, changes, combinations or the like).